 Building and establishing an integrated management system provides organisations with:

-- regulation management applicable to your organisational and departmental needs
+- Regulation management applicable to your organisational and departmental needs; and

 Integrating ISO 27001 into your management system

 Quality, environmental and safety management systems were traditionally combined and managed as an integrated management system (IMS).
 With data protection and information security becoming an increasingly important global concern, the international information security standard, ISO/IEC 27001:2013, has become a crucial standard for organisations wishing to demonstrate their commitment to data security.

 If your organisation is already certified to ISO 9001, ISO 22301 or ISO 14001, then achieving certification to ISO 27001 is a logical, easy and straightforward step.
 It also enables you to tighten your defences against the ongoing threat posed by information security risks.

 Companies intending to certify to multiple standards must ensure that the single management system provides evidence that it meets the requirements of each standard.
 There may be numerous conflicting requirements and differences in terminology across multiple management standards, making integration difficult.

 Annex SL and what it means for integrated management systems